pruthviraj-kalashetty/Digital-Systems-and-VLSI/[1]-STAGE-(A)-DIGITAL-DESIGN/[06]-Logic-Gates/And-Gate.md

 # **AND Gate**

 * **What Problem Does It Solve?**
-  - The and gate checks if all condition are true
+  - The AND gate checks if all conditions are true
   - If only any one input is 'TRUE', the output will be 'FALSE'.
    -If both inputs are 'TRUE', the output will be 'TRUE'.